peterboroughchessclub/site/docs/index.md

 ## Thinking of joining?

-Turn up at the Conservative Club on either a Thursday or Sunday.
-Contact us and we will happy to help.
+ [Send us a message](contactus.md) and we will happy to help.
+Or simply turn up at the Conservative Club on either a Thursday or Sunday.

 ## Venue and meeting times